stefs/evelyn-reminder/README.md

 ### Discord bot

-* Automatically delete, or update old pings
+* Automatically delete, or update old pings in Discord
 * Allow all settings of both the config and state file to be changed on the fly with bot commands on a per-user level, see [Usage Discord Bot Update](readme_files/usage_discord_bot_update.md)
 * Mark multiple reminders done at once ("12")